cuff-links/mongo/The-"failCommand"-fail-point.md

 - failCommands (required): Array of command names that should be affected by the failpoint.
 - closeConnection: Whether the server should hang up when the client sends an affected command.
 Default false.
+- blockConnection: Whether the server should block the affected commands.
+Default false.
+- blockTimeMS: The number of milliseconds the affect commands should be blocked for.
+Required when blockConnection is true.
 - errorCode: The error code to include in the server's reply to an affected command.
 - writeConcernError: Subdocument with arbitrary contents.
 Pass something like ``{code: N, errmsg: "foo"}``.
 - threadName: Which thread should be affected by the failpoint.
 [New in mongod 4.1.6](https://jira.mongodb.org/browse/SERVER-38054).